 6. Apoxyomenos

-How perfect would this statue be in a commercial for Bed Bath & Beyond?
-Apoxyomenos literally means ” to clean oneself” and that is exactly what the athlete is doing.
-Back in the day, athletes would clean themselves by rubbing oil into their skin and with dust would scrape it off with a curved instrument called a Strigil.
+How perfect would this statue be in a commercial for Bed, Bath, and Beyond?
+Apoxyomenos literally means “to clean oneself” and that is exactly what the portrayed athlete is doing.
+Back in the day, athletes would clean themselves by rubbing oil into their skin, applying dust, and would scrape it off with a curved instrument called a strigil.

 According to the Vatican Official Archives, “The statue is a Roman copy from around 50 AD of an original greek bronze sculpture by the great Lysippus from around 320 BC.
 Of particular note is the motion of his foot in the air and also the extension of the arm which creates space and gives depth to the sculpture”.